FIRST-Tech-Challenge/scorekeeper/.github/ISSUE_TEMPLATE/local--ftclive--bug-report.md

 ---
-name: Local (FTCLive) Bug Report
+name: Traditional (FTCLive) Bug Report
-about: Submit a bug in the local scoring system
+about: Submit a bug in the traditional scoring system
 title: ''
 labels: Local, bug
 assignees: ''